Moving soon? Check out these five easy ways to get rid of your unwanted old furniture when moving.

 4. Throw It in the Trash for Curbside Pickup

 It is often difficult to know in advance what your friendly neighborhood trash collectors will and will not take.
 For this reason, you should call in advance and find out what your trash collectors will take before putting furniture out at the curb.
 The last thing you want to do is carry everything back into the house or have it sit out front for weeks collecting dust and letting the old items create ground pollution.

 It is also possible that people will see your furniture sitting outside and pick it up before the trash collectors even come.
 Leaving your unwanted furniture in front of your house is another, and often overlooked, way to make your furniture disappear!

 Going to the Dump Has Serious Costs

 If a trash pickup won’t work, you could also take your old furniture to the dump.
 Of course, just tossing waste in a landfill is harmful to the environment.
-Landfills decrease the air quality throughout the entire city.
-They also pollute waters and streams that run into water for your region.
+Landfills decrease the air quality throughout the city.
+They also pollute waters and streams that may run into drinking water.

 The Dump is Terrible for Our Planet